What's Included?

 Hiking

-Get back on the road first thing for a three-hour drive through the plains, heading east towards Nata.
-You’ll stop to stretch your legs and grab some lunch before reaching Planet Baobab, a unique campground surrounded by majestic baobab trees.
-Take time to relax, and enjoy a late afternoon wander around the campsite to see the giant baobabs up close.
-Finish the day with an evening sipping on sundowners or swimming in the largest pool in the Kalahari at this lively spot.
+Get back on the road first thing for a four-hour drive through the plains, heading east.
+You’ll stop to stretch your legs and grab some lunch before reaching Nata Lodge, a unique campground surrounded by an array of birdlife such as Meyer’s parrots and grey-headed bushshrikes.
+Take time to relax, or enjoy an optional visit to the nearby Makgadikgadi Salt Pans, the largest in the world.
+Finish the day with an evening sipping on sundowners or swimming in the palm shaded pool.

 Day 6